 Download here the ColecoVision manual (PDF).

 What's your ColecoVision worth in 2021?
-Here are some recently sold items.
+Here are some recently sold items with prices.